 The heliostats were to concentrate sunrays onto the water-filled SRSG, which was supposed to produce superheated steam to drive the electricity-generating turbines.

-An auxiliary gas-fired boiler for each plant for parallel operation during emergency was also planned.
+An auxiliary gas-fired boiler for each plant for parallel operation during emergencies was also planned.

 The common infrastructure of the two solar plants, such as administration, warehouse, maintenance complex and switchyard, was expected to be accommodated in 103 acres in the south-eastern corner of the site.

 The Hidden Hills SEGF project was to be equipped with BrightSource’s Luz Power Tower (LPT) solar thermal system.
-LPT was an integrated technology that was to offer high-efficiency solution for solar power generation.
-It uses solar energy to create high-pressure, high-temperature steam for electricity generation.
+The LPT integrated technology was to offer a high-efficiency solution for solar power generation, using solar energy to create high-pressure, high-temperature steam for electricity generation.

-It was to include a tall tower to house a solar boiler, optimised solar field design and optimisation software that control mirrors to track the sun in two dimensions and reflect sunlight to the boilers.
+It was to include a tall tower to house a solar boiler, optimised solar field design and optimisation software that would allow mirrors to track the sun in two dimensions and reflect sunlight to the boilers.

 LPT uses around 33% less land compared with a typical photovoltaic (PV) farm or a parabolic trough solar thermal plant.

-This molten salt system will allow for storage of heat, which can be released for creating steam after sunset.
-The system includes placing of two tanks of molten salt at the base of each power tower.
+This molten salt system allows heat to be stored and released to create steam after sunset.
+The system includes placing two tanks of molten salt at the base of each power tower.
 Depending on the heat storage needs, a percentage of the generated steam will be diverted to a heat exchanger to increase the salt’s temperature.

 The Hidden Hills Solar plants were planned to be connected to a new substation through a 9.7 miles (15.6km) single-circuit 230kV transmission line.
-Power from there was supposed to be transferred to Pahrump community and the existing Eldorado substation through a 230kV backfeed and a 500kV transmission line.
+From there, power would have been transferred to Pahrump community and the existing Eldorado substation through a 230kV backfeed and a 500kV transmission line.

-BSE approached Valley Electric Association, a Nevada-based a public-owned utility, to construct, operate and maintain the transmission infrastructure of the Hidden Hills Solar project.
+BSE approached Valley Electric Association, a Nevada-based, public-owned utility, to construct, operate and maintain the transmission infrastructure of the Hidden Hills Solar project.